-- Click on an empty layer mask in the layers panel, go to Select > Color Range.
-At the bottom of the panel, change the selection preview to grayscale so that you can see the changes directly on your image.
-You can play with the fuzziness to refine your selection, or you can pick a colour from the drop-down menu.
-To sample a colour, use the eyedropper tool on the right and click on the area in the image that you want to select.
+- 3Use color range.
+Go to Select > Color Range.
+At the bottom of the panel, change the selection preview to greyscale so that you can see the changes directly on your image.
+You can play with the fuzziness to refine your selection or pick a color from the drop-down menu.
+To sample a color, use the eyedropper tool on the right and click on the area in the image you want to select.
 You can add or subtract selection by using the + or – eyedropper tool.
-This creates a colour based masks instead of a tonal based masks.
-This means the luminosity mask is based on the shades of the colour rather than the brightness.
+This creates a color based mask instead of a tonal based mask.
+Strictly speaking, this is not a luminosity mask but it helps you to get round the problem.

-If you’re using an HDR software, you can use de-ghost to fix the problem.
+In an HDR software, you can use de-ghost to fix the problem.
 In exposure blending, there are ways to deal with it.

-If ghosting is not strong or only affecting the image minimally, you can reduce the opacity of the layer or use the clone stamp tool or healing brush to fix it.
+If ghosting is not obvious and only affecting a small part of the image, you can reduce the opacity of the layer or use the clone stamp tool or healing brush to fix it.

 But that’s not an option in this case.

 No, I don’t mean editing the image in both Photoshop and Lightroom.
 It’s a post-processing technique where you take a single Raw image and make a duplicate copy.